WordPress/gutenberg/docs/data/data-core-editor.md

 ### isSelectionEnabled

-Whether is selection disable or not.
+Selector that returns if multi-selection is enabled or not.

 *Parameters*